 The average asthma incidence and prevalence rate across all states was estimated by taking the sum of weighted “Incident asthma” divided by the sum of “At-risk children” for the years 2006 through 2010.
 State-specific average estimates were obtained using similar steps for available states as previously mentioned.
-States that did not participate in the ACBCS during the whole period (2006-2010) were assigned the average asthma incidence and prevalence rate.
+States that did not participate in the ACBS during the whole period (2006-2010) were assigned the average asthma incidence and prevalence rate.

-Burden of disease estimate
+Burden of disease estimation

-To estimate the burden of disease, we used a standard assessment methods described by Mueller et al. (2017) with the following steps:
+To estimate the burden of disease, we used standard assessment methods described by Mueller et al. (2017) with the following steps:

-Census block level at-risk children was estimated for each state by subtracting the total number children multiplied by the state-specific prevalence rate from the total children within the census block.
+Census block level at-risk children was estimated for each state by subtracting the total number children multiplied by the state-specific prevalence rate from the total children within the census block, as shown in Equation 4.

 At-risk children "census block"=Total children-(Total children*Prevalence rate)